sigmie/sigmie.com/docs/v0/introduction.md

-## What is Sigmie?
+## Introduction to Sigmie

-Sigmie is a PHP library for Elasticsearch that simplifies the creation of **Searches** for your applications.
+Sigmie is a PHP library designed to simplify the process of creating **Searches** for your applications using Elasticsearch.

-## Why use Sigmie?
+## Why Choose Sigmie?
-While Elasticsearch is a powerful tool for creating fast and relevant searches for your application, it can be complex to learn and use effectively.
+Elasticsearch is a powerful tool that enables the creation of fast and relevant searches for your application.
+However, it can be complex and challenging to learn and use effectively.

-Sigmie aims to alleviate this complexity, making Elasticsearch **easy** to use.
+Sigmie is designed to alleviate this complexity, making Elasticsearch **easy** to use.
 It encapsulates years of experience in building **Searches** into simple, easy-to-use code abstractions.

-To better understand what Sigmie offers, let's look at a simple example.
+To better understand the benefits of Sigmie, let's consider a simple example.

 ## Basic Usage

-Suppose we have a `books` table in our database that we want to make searchable.
+Let's assume we have a `books` table in our database that we want to make searchable.

 Consider an SQL table like this.